| Thursday,

 saw but a glimpse of Tubgirl and ended up in the emergency room - she's

+that foul.
 And look..
 I know only retards and wannabe h4x0rz use words like "OWN3D!",

 but I felt it was rather appropriate considering the circumstances.
 And